akeneo/onboarder-helpcenter/content/md/supplier-onboarder/first-steps/supplier-notifications.md

 ![notifications](../img/notifications.svg)

-As a supplier, you'll notified by email twice a week.
+As a supplier, you'll be notified by email twice a week.

 In this email you'll find the count of all products with the following statuses:
 * `To enrich`: all the new or existing products that are not completed yet,